 Problems in the way Crow men and women saw difference, and each other, are told of in the legends passed down from one Crow generation to the next.
 There is a vivid story, “The Woman Who Married Worms-in-His-Face,” that describes the trouble a woman gets into when she feels that no man in her community is good enough for her and marries a stranger.
 I think this story is critical of the desire in a woman to stop thinking about a man and to have contempt for him.
 After a long series of perilous adventures, she manages to return home, but with a child, a supernatural being, that puts her people in danger.
 She needs to warn them about the child, but she keeps forgetting.
 A mouse asks her to put a feather in her hair so she will remember.
 And when she does, she is able at last to return to the community where she belongs.

-Rest and motion, arrest and overflow are opposites that Crow men and Crow women put together in different ways.
+are opposites that Crow men and Crow women put together in different ways.

 In Is Beauty the Making One of Opposites, Eli Siegel asks: DOES every successful example of visual art have a oneness of outward line and interior mass and color? — does the harmony of line and color in a painting show a oneness of arrest and overflow, containing and contained, without and within?